 We will leave it for future generations to examine and explain that subculture that had evolved for us.
 For now we will simply attempt to describe it.
 Much of that subculture was ordained for us by the larger society via the media; e.g., movies, radio, television, etc. We will leave it for a future generation to examine and explain why Allistair Cooke, in a major TV presentation called, “America: The Immigrant,” selected Alphonse Capone as representative of the contributions made by the Italian immigrant; and why the likes of an Enrico Fermi were not selected as representative of the contributions made by our people.
 Pressing further, they may even demand an explanation as to why George “Bugs” Moran, the Gusenberg brothers, Meyer Lansky, Dion O’Banion, the Leopold and Loeb’s, Llewellyn Murray “the camel” Humphreys, John “Jake” Guzik, and a host of other notable and nefarious characters were not pulled from the Immigration Files in Washington D. C., by Alistar Cooke, as being representative of the contributions made by their ethnic groups.

-We will leave it for another time and another place to explain the impact this form of psychological genocide had upon the residents of our Little Italy and all of the Little Italies throughout America – another time and another place to explain how the media had programmed the larger society to think of us as a people.
-(Many Italian-Americans, refusing to remain servants to the American Dream, were forced to castrate the vowel from the end of their names in order to become participants in that Dream).
+We will leave it for another time and another place to explain the impact this form of psychological genocide had upon the residents of our Little Italy and all of the Little Italies throughout America; another time and another place to explain how the media had programmed the larger society to think of us as a people; encouraging many Italian-Americans, refusing to remain servants to the American Dream, to castrate the vowel from the end of their names in order to become participants in that Dream.
 We will leave these and other issues for our children and the fullness of time to address.